djbradyAtOpticalSciencesArizona/Integrated-Photonic-Encoder-for-Terapixel-Image-Processing/README.md

   - format: .npy
   - total number: 19

-The corresponding compressed data of "000005_10.png" is "000005_10.npy", and the subsequent files follow the same pattern.
+The corresponding compressed data of "000005_10.png" is "000005_10.npy", and the rest files follow the same pattern.